 If you wish to find out more information about Sefton's Anti-Bullying Strategy click on the link here:

 and if you want to know more about e-safety click on this link...

 WHAT MAKES OUR SCHOOL SPECIAL?

-We live for our children.
-They are everything to us.
 We have wonderful children that make up our school and all of them are very special to us.
 They brighten up the mornings, make our lessons an exciting learning experience and fill the breaktimes with fun and laughter.
 They take part in everything that we have to offer and then come back for more.
 It is the children who give our school its energy, its vibrancy and its excitement and it is our children that we serve.

 We want to give our children as many exciting learning opportunities as possible, so the dedicated and skilled staff work late into the evenings to devise the best possible lessons or run fun clubs for our children to enjoy and learn from.
 They love our children and strive daily to give them the best possible start in life, acting as fine role models, as well as excellent professionals.
 We have a fabulous Nursery, which provides close links and good transitions into school and the staff work closely with our Reception teachers to coordinate work and events.

 The atmosphere of the school is that of partnership and togetherness, with the community spirit being nurtured carefully through the involvement of the local community.
 On meeting the children you immediately sense the warmth of the welcome as you are surrounded by smiling faces eager to show you their work and share their achievements.
 New children are immediately looked after and encouraged to grow by other willing children – there is a real sense of community as the children seek to learn together for the future.